-We help our clients find the root of their addiction to begin healing.
+We help our clients find the root of their addiction and begin healing

 The abuse of drugs, particularly prescription drugs like opioids and street drugs like heroin or cocaine, is far more prevalent than most of us would like to imagine.
 According to the National Survey on Drug Use and Health, 19.7 million of our fellow Americans faced substance use disorder (SUD) in 2017.
 Furthermore, drug overdose rates have nearly tripled in the last 30 years.
 We are losing Americans to this complex disorder despite help being available.
 At The Ohana, we are committed to reversing this trend.